jake-chipps/friendometer/_docs/guides/tech-guide.md

 that uses drag-and-drop blocks to scaffold learning.
 Students will create accounts in MakeCode and can save their projects.
 Projects can be duplicated, edited, and shared with others.
-After coding a project, students can download their code from MakeCode into the Circuit Playground Express to make light patterns with LEDs and use sensors to make decisions.
+After coding a project, students can download their code from MakeCode into the Circuit Playground Express to run on their projects.

 ### Creating an Account <a name="account"></a>
 <span class="todo">Write instructions to create an account</span>